 How Budgero Zero Knowledge Architecture Works

-How Budgero secures your financial data using AES-256-GCM, Argon2 key derivation, and zero-knowledge design.
+How Budgero secures your financial data using AES-256-GCM, PBKDF2 key derivation (600,000 iterations), and zero-knowledge design.

 How Budgero Zero Knowledge Architecture Works